rea1991/SHREC2022_evaluation/README.md

 # SHREC 2022: Fitting and recognition of simple geometric primitives on point clouds

-This repository the routines that were used to produced the results in [1], which were tested on a 2019 MacBook pro running MacOS Monterey version 12.4.
+This repository contains the routines that were used to produced the results in [1], which were tested on a 2019 MacBook pro running MacOS Monterey version 12.4.
 The numbering of figures and tables refers to the ArXiv version of the paper.
-The dataset and the ground truths behind the benchmark can be found at:
+The dataset, the ground truth and the results submitted by the participants of the track can be found at:

 https://github.com/chiararomanengo/SHREC2022.git